Using Picture Books To Teach Biography Writing

 Candlewick Press was kind enough to provide copies of several biographies for me to use in writing this post.
 They have also compensated me for highlighting their books in my lessons.

-There are some really good living biography picture books out there these days.
-Rather than simply listing bland facts, these stories weave biographical information into real story lines.
+There are some excellent living biography picture books out there these days.
+Rather than simply listing bland facts, these stories weave biographical information into actual storylines.
 They are stories that will grab the attention of all ages!
-While you can find living biographies in more than one place, you can be sure the biographies from Candlewick Press will be solid, full of life and never boring!
+While you can find living biographies in more than one place, you can be sure the biographies from Candlewick Press will be solid, full of life, and never dull!

 Teach Biography Writing

-My 10th grade son had written several personal narratives and some biography book reports, but he had never written a full biography – until now!
-Before jumping right in, we took a few days to prepare by simply reading several biography picture books together – one or two per day.
+My 10th-grade son had written several personal narratives and some biography book reports, but he had never written a full biography—until now!
+Before jumping right in, we took a few days to prepare by reading several biography picture books together—one or two per day.

 What’s a writing mini-lesson?
 When you choose to focus on one writing topic rather than throwing the whole shebang at your child at once.
 (Yeah.
-That’s my very own definition.
-You’re welcome.)
+That’s my very own definition.)

 Mini-Lesson #1: Choose a Unique Character

-One of the reasons I chose Candlewick Press to help me teach biography writing is that many of their picture books are written about out-of-the-ordinary people.
-Biographies about George Washington, Harriet Tubman and Benjamin Franklin are many.
-Biographies about Pedro Martinez, Nicola Tesla and W.W.
-Law are few.
+One of the reasons I chose Candlewick Press to help me teach biography writing is that many of their picture books are about out-of-the-ordinary people.
+There are many biographies about George Washington, Harriet Tubman, and Benjamin Franklin, but few about Pedro Martinez, Nicola Tesla, and W.W.
+Law.

-I reminded Caleb how interesting each of the five picture books from the previous days were because every main character was new to us.
-We had never heard their stories – even if we had learned about their time period previously.
-We talked about how refreshing it was to read something new and how refreshing it would be to unveil someone new in his own writing.
+I reminded my son how interesting each of the five picture books from the previous days was because every main character was new to us.
+We had never heard their stories—even if we had learned about their time period previously.
+We talked about how refreshing it was to read something new and how refreshing it would be to unveil someone new in his writing.

 Assignment #1: Choose a unique character for your biography.
-(He chose Les Paul.
-Yeah, he’s my guitar kid.)
+(He chose Les Paul because he’s my guitar kid.)

 Mini-Lesson #2: The Bibliography

 A bibliography is a listing of resources used in research.
-In order to write a biography, you have to do research about that person.
+To write a biography, you have to research that person.
 While my son doesn’t mind the research so much, he does mind keeping track of the information in the form of a bibliography.
-But that’s part of it and I set out to prove that before we he ever started writing.
-With all five of the example books piled in front of us, I challenged him to find just one without a bibliography.
+But that’s part of it, and I set out to prove that before he ever started writing.
+With all five example books piled before us, I challenged him to find just one without a bibliography.
 He couldn’t.

 We spent the next few minutes taking a peek at two things: